New Patients 410.989.7132

 Dr. Finlay follows a simple process for treatment with dental bridges:

-Consultation & Pre-Treatment Planning
+Consultation and Pre-Treatment Planning

 Dr. Finlay takes a comprehensive approach to all dental restorations, including dental bridges.
 He will examine your teeth, gums and mouth to diagnose your condition.
 Dr. Finlay will utilize a 2-D and 3-D modeling protocol to create a customized treatment plan that will address any functional or health concerns and achieve your cosmetic goals.